GrigorisLionis/ika-stats-parser/README.md

 ## Disclaimer
    The correctness of the parsed data is not throught tested.
 Use at your own risk.
    The ownership of the data lies with IKA-EFKA.
 Use of the data might be subject to restrictions posed by IKA-EFKA.
+   The license explicitly DOES NOT hold for the dataset (result.out), which is not owned by the author